AlexWang-16/learn_javafx/README.md

 A demo of file chooser which contains 2 buttons.
 The first button allows choosing only 1 file while the other allows multiple file selection.
 This demo also shows ways to restrict file type selection as well as the initial directory for the file chooser.

 ### JFX12
 A demo that showcases the use of JavaFX Properties, a wrapper class that allows implementaiton of listeners that perform an action when the property of a class is updated.
-It also supports binding of multiple JavaFX Properties.